d3s-trento/contiki-uwb/README.md

-# DecaWave EVB1000 Contiki Port
+# DecaWave EVB1000/DWM1001 Contiki Port

 ## Overview
-This repository contains a Contiki port for the DecaWave EVB1000 platform.
-The DecaWave EVB1000 is a platform developed by DecaWave that includes an STM32F105 microcontroller, a DecaWave DW1000 ultra-wideband transceiver, and an LCD display.
+This repository contains a Contiki port for the DecaWave EVB1000 and DWM1001 platforms.
 Contiki is an open source operating system that runs on constrained embedded systems and provides standardized low-power wireless communication.

 ## Port Features
 This port includes support for: